Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 Sundew Trail: 1.8-mile easy out and back trail.
 Mostly wooded with some views of the coast.
 Located on the grounds of the Schoodic Peninsula, parking is available in a rear parking lot.
 Dog friendly.

-READ MORE IN OUR COMPLETE GUIDE TO ACADIA’S BEST HIKING TRAILS
+READ MORE: GUIDE TO ACADIA’S BEST HIKING TRAILS

 Bike the Schoodic Loop Road!
 While shared by vehicles, it would be a beautiful ride and we found drivers were very respectful of those biking nearby.